alvaroborras/inverse-langevin/README.md

-# inverse-langevin
+# Inverse Langevin Function

-Efficient computation of the Inverse Langevin Function
+Efficient computation of the Inverse Langevin Function, as proposed in the paper ``A simple and efficient numerical producedure to compute the inverse Langevin function with high accuracy'', by Benítez and Montáns.